carissalow/balance-personalized-summary/README.md

-# balance-personalized-report
+# balance-personalized-summary

-Personalized data summary reports for participants in the **Behavioral Activation-Led Activity eNgagement for Cancer Empowerment (BALANCE)** study at the Mobile Sensing + Health Institute at the University of Pittsburgh.
+Personalized end-of-study data summary reports for participants in the **Behavioral Activation-Led Activity eNgagement for Cancer Empowerment (BALANCE)** study at the Mobile Sensing + Health Institute at the University of Pittsburgh.
+These reports are provided at the conclusion of the study and summarize the data participants collected during the two stages of the intervention, including their daily goodness ratings, planned and/or completed activities, personal notes, and Fitbit steps and sleep data.

 <br>